chrisz/pyhusmow/README.md

 ## Park your automower
     python husmow.py --login yourmaillogin --password yourpassword control PARK

-# Options
+# Save configuration in configuration file

+You can save `login`, `password`, `output_format`, `log_level` in `automower.cfg` in the directory where you run this script to omit these information from the command line for the next run.

-To save the login and password in 'automower.cfg' file, you can add the option --save:
+To save information, just type your command with all information and add the option `--save` to command line:

-    python husmow.py --login yourmaillogin --password yourpassword control PARK
+    python husmow.py --login yourmaillogin --password yourpassword --log-level INFO control PARK

 And the next time you run the command, you can omit these information from the command line:

     python husmow.py control PARK

 The file 'automower.cfg' is created in the current directory where you run the script and **THE PASSWORD IS STORED IN PLAIN TEXT**.

+## XML output

+If you want to print output of `status` command using XML format, you need to install the module `dicttoxml` and add option `--output-format XML` to command line.
+You should be interested to use the option '--log-level ERROR' to remove execution information from output.

 # Warning
 The API and command line are not stable and can change at any time.